How To Deal With Crowds

 Let’s paint a picture to help illustrate a typical scene and good ways to deal with it.
 I’ll use Disneyland because that is a huge place that you don’t need to go to, cost lots of money and can make family or friends furious if you don’t stay all day.

 So you’re at the gates of the Magic Kingdom and all is well.
 You paid an arm and a leg and you start your never ending journey and the entire time anxiety is lurking.
-You might be fine for a few hours until the midday sun hits it’s peak.
+You might be fine for a few hours until the midday sun hits its peak.
 You start to get thirsty, hot and you’ve been shoulder to shoulder with strangers all day.

 You decide to take a seat on a bench to cool down.
 And that’s when it happens.
 You feel your heart rate increase, slightly lightheaded and you go from normal to white knuckle scared in 3 seconds.
 The first thing that might pop into your head, aside from the question “Am I going to die here?”, will probably be how the hell do I get out of here?